osteel/kobwise/README.md

 ## Why?

-[Readwise](https://readwise.io) is an application allowing you to save highlights from books, articles, or any source of content you find inspiring and/or worth remembering.
+[Readwise](https://readwise.io) is an application allowing you to import highlights from books, articles, or any source of content you find inspiring and/or worth remembering.
 It will then resurface these highlights at a frequency of your choosing.

 Readwise integrates with various services and platforms to ease the process of importing highlights, but unfortunately it is [not compatible with Kobo](https://help.readwise.io/article/82-does-readwise-support-kobo-highlights).

-This small command-line application offers a bridge between the two, converting your Kobo annotations to a `.csv` file that is [compatible with Readwise](https://readwise.io/import_bulk).
+kobwise is a small command-line application offering a bridge between the two, converting your Kobo annotations to a `.csv` file that is [compatible with Readwise](https://readwise.io/import_bulk).

-## Install
+## Instal

 kobwise is written in PHP and is installed using [Composer](https://getcomposer.org):